araxiaonline/Delves/README.md

 Below is a comprehensive list of enemies, their types (Mob or Boss), and their entry IDs:

 ### **Old Ironforge**
+> *Beneath Old Ironforge, the Dark Iron dwarves, led by Ehrirmos Coldrock and Rirruhm Brightfury, have returned to reclaim the ruins.
+With an army of Taskmasters, Raiders, and Shadowcasters, they seek to destroy Ironforge’s legacy.
+The tunnels are alive with rifle fire and explosions as they dig deeper into forgotten secrets.
+Only the bravest adventurers can stand against their relentless onslaught.*

 | **Enemy**               | **Entry ID** | **Type** |
 |-------------------------|--------------|----------|